-Thinking about each of the sections and questions in this guide, what are the reasons for existing policies and practice?
+Thinking about each of the above sections and questions, what are the reasons for existing policies and practice?
 Is it clear how or why certain policies have come to exist?
-Considering what you have learned in the present of completing this appearant what are the Considering what you have learned in the process of completing this assessment, what are the ways that current policies and practices, particularly those related to non-tenure-track faculty on your campus may be creating obstacles for achieving the best teaching and learning environment to support student success?
+Considering what you have learned in the process of completing this assessment, what are the ways that current policies and practices, particularly those related to non-tenure-track faculty, may be creating obstacles for achieving the best teaching and learning environment to support student success?

-How might different groups in the campus community be able to make contributions to efforts to improve the working life of non-tenure-track faculty (keeping in mind the different conditions that may be experienced by full- and part-time faculty) and better support them to maximize their efforts to teach students?

-We encourage you to access and review The Imperative for Change and The Path to Change as a reference for answering this question.
+What data are missing that may be needed to better understand the status of non-tenure-track faculty or to make the case to decision makers that changes need to occur?
+How might different groups on the campus work toward making important changes that might improve the working life of non-tenure-track faculty (keeping in mind the different conditions that may be experienced by full- and part-time faculty) and better enable them to serve students?
+We encourage you to make use of The Imperative for Change and The Path to Change .
 These resources are available in the Resources and Tool Kits section of the Delphi Project on the Changing Faculty and Student Success website at http://resources.thechangingfaculty.org

-What are the prevailing values that exist on campus and how might proponents of changing policies and practices to support non-tenure-track faculty appeal to these values in pushing for changes?

-How, if at all, does the institutional mission statement encourage the campus community to think about issues of justice, community, and quality in ways that might prompt individuals to consider the treatment of non-tenure-track faculty and the implications of this type of appointment on the campus?
+What are the prevailing values that exist on campus or within the department and how might proponents of changing policies and practices to support non-tenure-track faculty appeal to these values in pushing for changes?
+How, if at all, does the institutional or department mission statement encourage the campus community to think about issues of justice, community, and quality in ways that might prompt individuals to consider the treatment of non-tenure-track faculty and the implications of this type of appointment?

-If a task force, committee, or planning group has not already been formed to address some of these issues on campus, who can you identify as the champions of non-tenure-track faculty and other groups that might be involved in forming a team to examine these issues on your campus?
+If a task force or committee has not already been formed to address some of these issues on your campus, who can you identify as the obvious champions of non-tenure-track faculty and other individuals or groups that might be involved in forming a team to examine these issues?